RedsXDD/neopywal.nvim/README.md

 let color15 = "#A6ADC8"
 ```

-The theme only reads the file variables and then it creates a colors dictionary that
-can be used to create a theme based in it's colors.
+The theme only reads the file variables and creates a colors dictionary that can be used to generate a theme based on it's colors.

 ## Enjoy ⭐